EthanCherian/SuperAutoPets/README.md

 ## Execution

-**VERY IMPORTANT NOTE**: As of now, many things are displayed using emojis (as this was part of the original charm of SAP).
-To the best of my knowledge, only VS Code's terminal has the ability to display these emojis (don't ask me why lol).
-The app may prove unusable by any other means.
-I'm hard at work on a solution, should be out soon <sup>TM</sup>.

 To run the program, simply execute the following command in the root directory:

 ```bash
 python3 super_auto_pets.py
 ```

+* *I believe* that only the inbuilt terminal in Visual Studio Code can display emojis, so you should decline those when prompted otherwise.
-Your "team name" may be anything you wish, and I would recommend agreeing to backup your teams.
+* Your "team name" may be anything you wish.
+* I would recommend agreeing to backup your teams.
 They'll be added to the `data` folder, so you may battle against them later.
 Otherwise, you'll simply be facing the handful of teams that I happened to create, which should also work perfectly fine.

 Consult [my wiki](https://github.com/EthanCherian/SuperAutoPets/wiki) for any further questions!